JensBender/loan-default-prediction/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### ⚙️ Hyperparameter Tuning
 Performed random search with 5-fold cross-validation using `sklearn` `RandomizedSearchCV`.
 Evaluated the best-performing model from each algorithm using precision-recall curves on the validation data.
+Random Forest demonstrated the highest AUC-PR (0.62), followed by XGBoost (0.61).
 ![Precision-Recall Curves: Hyperparameter-Tuned Models](images/precision_recall_curves_tuned.png)

 **Threshold Optimization**
 Optimized decision thresholds of all tuned models to balance recall and precision based on business needs.
 For loan defaults, recall is often prioritized because missing a defaulter (a false negative) is costly.
 Determined the optimal thresholds by maximizing the F1-score while ensuring recall ≥ 0.80 and precision ≥ 0.40.
 The plot below shows threshold optimization for Random Forest.
 For all model plots, see [Appendix: Threshold Optimization](#threshold-optimization).
 ![Tuned Random Forest: Class-1 Metrics by Threshold](images/rf_metrics_by_threshold_tuned.png)

 Compared performance of hyperparameter-tuned models with optimized decision thresholds on the validation data.
+Random Forest and XGBoost demonstrated the highest F1-score (0.64) while meeting minimum recall (0.80) and exceeding precision (0.54 vs. min.
+0.40).
 | Model               | AUC-PR | Recall (Class 1) | Precision (Class 1) | F1-Score (Class 1) | Accuracy |
 |---------------------|--------|------------------|---------------------|-------------------|----------|
 | K-Nearest Neighbors | 0.59   | 0.81             | 0.52                | 0.63              | 0.88     |